OpenDataServices/OpenDataPolicy/Appendix1.md

 -   personal social media profiles e.g. Twitter, Facebook or LinkedIn

-Identifiers can also in [*indirect identifiers*](http://ptac.ed.gov/glossary/indirect-identifier), where the information can combined with other information to identify an individual.
+Identifiers can also in [indirect identifiers](http://ptac.ed.gov/glossary/indirect-identifier), where the information can combined with other information to identify an individual.
 These can include:

 -   birthdays, joining dates, admission and other dates